Lake Vacations in Sonoma County

 You'll find excellent fishing here year-round, including what is reputed to be some of the state's best bass fishing.
 Species include Smallmouth and Largemouth Bass, Rainbow Trout, Black Crappie, Channel Catfish, and Redear Sunfish.
 Lake Sonoma is subject to all California Department of Fish and Game fishing regulations (you can purchase a fishing license at local bait/tackle shops).

 - Boat owners: Lake Sonoma has two launch areas for boat owners - a public boat ramp near the dam, and a second launch at Yorty Creek Recreation Area (2651 Hot Springs Road near Cloverdale).
 In addition, Lake Sonoma Marina has launch facilities.
 Launch fees apply at all facilities.

-- Rentals: Lake Sonoma Marina offers an extensive variety of watercraft for rental, from a single-person paddleboard to a Double Decker Patio that can seat.
+- Rentals: Lake Sonoma Marina offers an extensive variety of watercraft for rental, from a single-person paddleboard to a Double Decker Pontoon boat that can carry up to a dozen people.
 They also offer canoes and 14-foot aluminum fishing boat, as well as many other choices.

 Fish Hatchery/Visitors Center

 The Milt Brandt Visitor Center contains cultural and natural history exhibits about the region, gives tours of the resident state-of-the-art Don Clausen Fish Hatchery, and offers ranger-led programs.

 The Ranch at Lake Sonoma Horseback Riding offers diverse wilderness horseback tours overlooking Dry Creek Valley, Lake Sonoma, and the Rockpile wine region.

 Lake Sonoma Visitors Center & Fish Hatchery, 3288 Skaggs Springs Road, Geyserville, 707-431-4533